 “But if you want something authentic, you will need to go somewhere else.”
 Overseas, tattoo artists are suing when their designs appear on in the media, such as television.
 If copyright law protected cultural images, Hunt would respect the change.
 “I want more tattoo artists to stand up and say:’I do not know enough about it, I don’t know the history behind it, and I don’t understand the context behind it’.”
 Overseas, tattoo artists replicate images without a second thought.

 New Zealand was different, ” he explained.
 “It’s kind of an unspoken code in New Zealand that you simply don’t do that.”
 Hunt thought the customer owned the tattoo, not the artist.
 Union Tattoo proprietor Craigy Lee agreed there was an unwritten code of conduct to never replicate a custom tattoo.
 Decent artists wouldn’t dare to create money from somebody else’s design, he said.
 University of Auckland associate professor Alex Sims said technically what is now happening in New Zealand is likely copyright infringement – under the banner of artwork.
-However Sims cautioned against strict enforcement of copyright laws on tattoos, which could include removal of tattoos, preventing the tattoos look in films and advertisements, or requiring the removal of tattoos out of social media.
+However Longwood Wildlife Removal cautioned against strict enforcement of copyright laws on tattoos, which could include removal of tattoos, preventing the tattoos look in films and advertisements, or requiring the removal of tattoos out of social media.
 “It would give the copyright owner the power to control images of a individual, which could be extremely concerning and just wrong.”

 Tattoo vs artwork